koalaman/shellcheck/shellcheck.1.md

 :   Disables a comma separated list of error codes for the following command.
     The command can be a simple command like `echo foo`, or a compound command like a function definition, subshell block or loop.

+**source**
+:   Overrides the filename included by a `source`/`.` statement.
+This can be
+    used to tell shellcheck where to look for a file whose name is determined at runtime, or to skip a source by telling it to use `/dev/null`.

 # AUTHOR